 It can be pretty hard to act when your co-star is invisible.
 Somehow James Stewart makes it work.
 Harvey is, and always will be, my favourite film, based solely on Stewart’s acting.
 Stewart plays Elwood P. Dowd, a friendly and awkward man who’s best friend… Read More »Harvey (1950) – A Look At A Heartwarming Family Film (Review)

 Silent film legend Theda Bara looks stunning as “Cleopatra” in 1917.
 The costumes she wears could rival those of Elizabeth Taylor.
-Her intense stare into the camera lens in the publicity is inciting.
+Her intense stare into the camera lens in the publicity photo is inciting.
 The stills alone sell the film so well.
-Unfortunately, we may never… Read More »What is a lost film?
+Unfortunately, we may… Read More »What is a Lost Film?

 Dancing and beautiful dresses go hand in hand.
 The swish and swing of an outfit amplifies every movement.
 Ginger Rogers’ costumes in her films are almost as stunning as her dancing talent.
 One of Rogers’ most famous dresses is this one, from the Cheek to… Read More »From Disaster to Iconic Gown – The ‘Top Hat’ Feather Incident

 Mary Pickford is the undeniable queen of the silent era.
 She was the most prominent female star of the silent era.
 Her fame earnt her the title of “America’s Sweetheart”.
 At her peak, the only actor who matched her fame and box office draw was… Read More »10 Things You Should Know About Mary Pickford